liamdebeasi/contrast/README.md

 The color palette tool can be used to bring up the browser's native color picker for more advanced color selection.

+### Modifying Colors

+Contrast can help suggest more accessible colors using the "Auto Adjust" tool.
+Clicking the wand icon will adjust the background color if necessary to bring the color contrast ratio up to at least 4.5:1 (AA).

 ### Copying Colors

 The clipboard icon can be used to copy the foreground or background color to your clipboard for usage outside of the app.